bleepr/bleepr.github.io/nantas.markdown

   useful to quickly spot seasonal performance issues or the overall growth of the service. ![plots](/img/nantas/plots.png)
 * Predicted happiness rating and user feedback trends.
 Extremely useful to get immediate feedback regarding changes and possible trends.
+The prediction was done by training a linear regressor recursively by splitting a month worth of feedback data in training and target sets.
+This allowed to get a good estimate roughly based on the gradient of the last few points in the dataset.
   ![happiness](/img/nantas/happiness.png)

 #### Settings

-Additionally, a tool to format and export all the data was added so that users could import a simple CSV file in spreadsheet tool such as LibreOffice Calc, Excel or other data analysis or visualisation tools.
+To manage all the configuration of both the server data and the frontend, we built a settings page and made it accessible only by the admin users.
+We added functionality such as user management (addition, deletion, permission management), Bleeprs configuration (MAC addresses, assigned tables) and table configuration (as described in the dashboard section).
+Additionally we added a tool to format and export all the data so that users could import a simple CSV file in spreadsheet tool such as LibreOffice Calc, Excel or other data analysis or visualisation tools.

 ## Evaluation